munkeops/esa-assign2/README.md

 ## Getting Started

 Download/fork+clone the folder esa-assign2.
-It will have a folder(api try) and two python scripts.
+It will have 2 folders(product api and user api) and two python scripts.

 ## Basic api structure